Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

       - This is the simpler option overall but would still be more complex to operate moving forward
     - Rearchitecting the application to perform all operations in parallel on the same machine
       - The additional benefit of this option is that the application would then become simpler to operate moving forward
-- An application is found to query the database many times for the same set of data in order to perform its work;
+- An application is found to query the database many times for the same set of data in order to perform its work
+  - A natural solution for this is to implement some sort of caching layer that the application can easily access
+    - This solution **may** also cost more, but at scale should optimize cost as well
+    - Even at a smaller scale (and most likely increased cost), this would allow the application to operate much more efficiently and would very likely pay off in the long run (depending on future growth)
+      - There are also plenty of lightweight caching solutions (i.e. Memcached) that can be chosen if only simple data is needed
 A template application optimization document containing evidence of performance analysis and data on iterative improvement of application performance and examples of implementation for the customer can be found here:

 INSERT LINK